Flaviomion/HypLink/README.md

 	settaFont=si
 	dimFont=11

 Where

-	cartella indicates the directory where the main excel file resides,

-	file indicates the first part of the excel name (or the complete name),

-	rapporto indicates where the report will be write,

-	debug si means the debug is ON no means debug OFF,

-	settaFonts si means that the script define a default dimension of the Comments font,

-	dimFont is the dimension desired for the Comments Font.
+	cartella indicates the directory where the main excel file resides, file indicates the first part of the excel name (or the complete name), rapporto indicates where the report will be write, debug si means the debug is ON no means debug OFF, settaFonts si means that the script define a default dimension of the Comments font, dimFont is the dimension desired for the Comments Font.

 Third: launch the script, it's look on .ini and read the eexcel files and create metadata to mantain the hyperlink found.

-When you have performed these steps you are ready to re-execute the script in case of modification of the files, the script will reposition the hyperlinks that may have broken.
+When you have performed these steps in case of modification of the files, you can re-execute the script and it will restore the hyperlinks that may have broken.